lucidhq/ui-code-assessment-quiz/README.md

 3. When the user finishes the Quiz, the UI should display a summary page with the results, including:

 - Number of correct answers
-- Number of incorect answers
+- Number of incorrect answers
 - Total number of questions answered
 - The final score (%)
 - A button to restart the Quiz with a different questions